 Our research based approach is trusted by over a million parents worldwide

-- Small group mentoring via a weekly conference call.
+- Small-group mentoring via a weekly conference call.

 - Total weekly time commitment of 4-6 hours per week.

 To convert to your timezone try this world clock converter.
-Please keep in mind time changes around the world may affect your call time.

 Five Things I Found Startlingly Useful:

 “Non-clinical language: This intelligent, comprehensive parenting approach is stripped of clinical jargon.
 The vernacular is connecting, rather than distancing.
 At the same time, psychotherapists will quickly notice similarities to relationally-oriented clinical concepts from D.W.
 Winnicott, Wilfred Bion, John Bowlby, Stanley Greenspan, Jane Ayers, Bessel Van der Kolk, Allan Schore, Heinz Kohut, and others.
 Hand in Hand-Parenting by Connection operationalizes psychodynamic theory for parents who want greater emotional connection with their children, in addition to children who are better behaved.
-It greatly enhanced my ability to connect with parents in my practice, and provided me with relationally-oriented tools to offer them.
+It greatly enhanced my ability to connect with parents in my practice, and provided me with relationally oriented tools to offer them.

 “Group Format: I learned a well structured format for facilitating parent groups within my practice.
 Prior to this class, I was not particularly interested in mastering the therapeutic elements of group process.
 This group format beautifully balances the delivery of didactic content, with the delivery of noninvasive, emotional support.
 By the end of the class, I felt very well cared for, as well as very well informed.